FundedByMe/django-paypal-adaptive/README.md

 will help make the covering of the Pay, Preapproval and IPN endpoints as good as possible but we might not have the resources to perfect this project.

+Making Preapprovals and using them to create Payments is fully supported and tested as long as IPN is turned on.
+Creating Payments without Preapprovals might not work in this version.

 Please reach out to us if you're interested in helping maintaining this package.